 To learn more about the Alliance for Water Stewardship certification process I recommend either enrol in the basic AWS online course or sign-up to any three-day face-to-face courses offered by the official accredited professionals.

-To sum up, the water problem is a serious problem that requires combined action, local engagement and goes beyond water scarcity.
+To sum up, solving the world water crisis requires combined action, local engagement and goes beyond solving water scarcity.

 Becoming a water steward in the communities we operate allows you to understand better the local issues with water and find a common solution.